 The Foundation received \$89,377 in May 2020 through the initial phase of the PPP application process.
 The proceeds were used for the allowed purposes and the Foundation has met PPP's eligibility criteria to have this amount forgiven in its entirety in 2021.
-Accordingly, the Foundation recorded a note payable in 2020 and recorded forgiveness upon being legally released from the loan obligation in 2021.
+Accordingly, the Foundation recorded forgiveness upon being legally released from the loan obligation in 2021.